pyTooling/Actions/doc/JobTemplate/Setup/Parameters.rst

 :Type:            string (JSON)
 :Description:     Returns a JSON dictionary of artifact names sharing a common prefix (see :ref:`JOBTMPL/Parameters/Input/name`). |br|
-                  As artifacts are handed from jo to job, a consistent nameing scheme is advised to avoid duplications and naming artifacts by hand.
+                  As artifacts are handed from jo to job, a consistent naming scheme is advised to avoid duplications and naming artifacts by hand.
 This technique solves again the problem of global variables in GitHub Action YAMl files and the need for assigning the same value (here artifact name) to multiple jobs templates.